 Procurement Services is responsible for the sourcing and procurement activities for a large variety of goods and services required by the Corporation of the Town of Georgina.
-Opportunities to do business with the Town are posted on our Bids and Tenders section of our website. georgina.bidsandtenders.ca
+Opportunities to do business with the Town are posted on the Bids and Tenders section of the website georgina.bidsandtenders.ca

 Bidding activities are only conducted through our Bids and Tenders page.
 Vendors who do not already have a free online account are invited to register online.
-To bid on business opportunities, Vendors must purchase a subscription from eSolutions Group Bids & Tenders e-Procurement platform at www.bidsandtenders.ca or georgina.bidsandtenders.ca.
-Vendors may purchase an unlimited annual subscription for $169.95 per year, or for Vendors who do less bidding, there is a pay-per-bid option for a one-time fee of $50.85.
+To bid on business opportunities, Vendors must purchase a subscription from eSolutions Group Bids and Tenders e-Procurement platform at bidsandtenders.ca or georgina.bidsandtenders.ca.
+Vendors may purchase an unlimited annual subscription for $169.95 per year, or for vendors who do less bidding, there is a pay-per-bid option for a one-time fee of $50.85.
 Bid documents can be pre-viewed entirely online before payment is required.
 Please contact Bids and Tenders directly for current pricing.

 When creating an account, Vendors select commodity code(s) for goods, services and construction and the eSolutions Software will automatically notify the Vendor by email of any new bid opportunities matching their commodity code selection for all opportunities within Georgina, and any other municipalities that you may have selected.

 The unlimited subscription will provide Vendors with the following benefits and services:

-Unlimited access to register for all bid opportunities Powered by eSolutionsGroup Bids & Tenders Software across Canada
+Unlimited access to register for all bid opportunities powered by eSolutionsGroup Bids and Tenders software across Canada

-- Automatic notifications of new bid opportunities, addenda, site meeting reminders & bid results
+- Automatic notifications of new bid opportunities, addenda, site meeting reminders and bid results

 - Unlimited use of online submissions, document downloads and addenda notices